P-Edwards/TDAExplore-Examples/README.md

 Installation
 ---------------------------
-The examples expect an installation of TDAExplore-ML in the root directory, even if you've installed TDAExplore-ML before.
+The examples expect an installation of TDAExplore-ML in this repository's root directory, even if you've installed TDAExplore-ML before.

 ``` sh
 	git clone https://github.com/P-Edwards/TDAExplore-ML.git